albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What are the main applications of Genetic Programming?

+* Robotics
+* Biology
+* Quantum Computing
+* Circuit design
+* Automatic discovery of physics laws

 #### What are the main strength and weakness of Genetic Programming?

+* **Stregth**: produces human readablem programs and allows reuse of subprograms
+* **Weaknesses**: needs large population, slow to converge, tends to produce solutions too complex

 #### Why does GP use trees for encoding solutions?

+Because other types of encoding would be limiting

 #### How can you encode a Boolean expression with a tree?

+terminals are variables and functions are AND OR NOT...

 #### How can you encode an arithmetic expression with a tree?

+terminals are numbers or variables, functions are operations or other functions

 #### How can you encode a computer program with a tree?

+variables as terminal and comparisons/functions are in the function set

 #### What kind of fitness functions can be used in Genetic Programming?

+Fitness functions are problem dependent:

+* booleans: number of correct predictions
+* Arithmetic: sum of squared errors
+* Programs: number of correct generated outputs

+Fitness functions may also penalise big trees and ivalid expressions

 #### How do the full, grow and ramped half-and-half initialization methods work?

+These methods build the initial population.

+* Initial trees are randomly generated within a maximum depth.
+* for each individual a root is randomly selected from the function set
+* Then one of those
+  1. Full method (each branch has depth Dmax)
+     1. nodes at depth d<Dmax are functions
+     2. nodes at depth d=Dmax are terminals
+  2. Grow method (each branch has maximum depth Dmax but can be less)
+     1. nodes at depth d<Dmax are functions or terminals
+     2. nodes at depth d=Dmax are only terminals
+  3. Ramped Half-and-half method
+     1. 50% of individuals use **full** and 50% use **grow**

 #### How does parent ad survivor selection work in Genetic Programming?

+* Classic
+  * Parent: fitness proportionate
+  * Survivor: very large populations with no survival of parents
+* Modern
+  * parent: over-selection:
+    * rank population by fitness and divide in 2 groups
+    * group 1 best x% group2 best (100-x)%
+  * survivor: smaller populations with elitism

 #### How is it possible to apply crossover on trees?

+from each tree a subtree is substituted with a subtree from another individual

 #### What kinds of mutation can be applied on trees?

+* function node
+* terminal node
+* growth
+* truncation
+* swapping
+* gaussian

 #### What is bloat in Genetic Programming?

+It is the equivalent of overfitting, but by increasing the size of the solution over time to better fit the data.

 #### What are the main countermeasures to prevent bloat?

+* Limit the size of the trees in the inital population
+* Prohibit the mutation and crossover operators that would generate trees that are too big
+* introduce check and repair mechanism in mutation/crossover
+* pruning
+* penlize fitness of large trees
+* ad-hoc operators

 ## 12 Applications & Recent Trends